SUNY Cortland lands $30 million residence hall project

 The bedrooms and corridors of the two towers will receive fresh paint and finishes as well as energy efficient, new LED lighting.
 The bathrooms will undergo a complete renovation and upgrade.
 Low-flow faucets and toilets to conserve water also will be installed.

 The lounges on the upper floors of both towers will include modern kitchenettes, while floors nine and 10 will add new laundry facilities.

 New exterior windows will be fitted on floors three through 10 to improve comfort and energy efficiency of the complex.
-In addition, two new heating, ventilation, and air conditioning units will be installed on the roof to ensure optimum ventilation and healthy building conditions are achieved.
+In addition, two new heating and ventilation units will be installed on the roof to ensure optimum healthy building conditions are achieved.
 New high-efficiency boilers also will be installed.

 Individual units on floors three through 10 will get new doors as well as power and data upgrades in all bedrooms.
 Fire protection system enhancements to those upper floors will include a full-coverage sprinkler system throughout and fire alarm upgrades.

 The first-year, transfer and upper-level students who lived in Casey last fall vacated the building at the end of the semester.
 That will allow that half of the complex to be finished around July and reoccupied next fall, according to Martin Edgington, associate project coordinator and campus engineer.

 “The natural shedding of students makes this possible,” Edgington said.
 “A lot of students were looking to be there just the one semester.”